 There may even need to be alimony payments.
 These may be short-term or long-term and will have to be worked out by all sides.
 Often, these payments are made to help one spouse until they can get a job or a vocational education.
 Other times, these payments are longer which is often the case for longer marriages.

 We know that nobody goes into a marriage thinking that it will end in divorce.
 Unfortunately, sometimes things just do not work out.
 You can count on Emy A Cordano to get you through the entire process.
 We will patiently work through all of the issues involved so you can reach a positive outcome.
-When you need a Salt Lake City divorce attorney, you can contact us by clicking here or calling 801-804-5152 for a free consultation.
+When you need a Salt Lake City divorce attorney, you can contact us by clicking here or calling 801-804-5152 for a legal consultation.